 A common mistake data analysts make is choosing to ignore the right-censored individuals.
 We will see why this is a mistake next.

 Consider a case where the population is actually made up of two subpopulations, \(A\) and \(B\).
 Population \(A\) has a very small lifespan, say 2 months on average, and population \(B\) enjoys a much larger lifespan, say 12 months on average.
-We may not know this distinction beforehand.
-At \(t=10\), we wish to investigate the average lifespan for everyone.
+We don’t know this distinction beforehand.
+At \(t=10\), we wish to investigate the average lifespan for the entire population.

 In the figure below, the red lines denote the lifespan of individuals where the death event has been observed, and the blue lines denote the lifespan of the right-censored individuals (deaths have not been observed).
 If we are asked to estimate the average lifetime of our population, and we naively decided to not included the right-censored individuals, it is clear that we would be severely underestimating the true average lifespan.

 Survival analysis was originally developed to solve this type of problem, that is, to deal with estimation when our data is right-censored.
-Even in the case where all events have been observed, i.e. no censoring, survival analysis is still a very useful tool to understand durations.
+However, even in the case where all events have been observed, i.e. there is no censoring, survival analysis is still a very useful tool to understand durations and rates.

 The observations need not always start at zero, either.
 This was done only for understanding in the above example.
 Consider the example where a customer entering a store is a birth: a customer can enter at any time, and not necessarily at time zero.
 In survival analysis, durations are relative: individuals may start at different times.
 (We actually only need the duration of the observation, and not necessarily the start and end time.)

-We next introduce the two fundamental objects in survival analysis, the survival function and the hazard function.
+We next introduce the three fundamental objects in survival analysis, the survival function, hazard function and the cumulative hazard function.